AlexanderNyr/AuraLite-Shaders/README.md

 ### 🧭 Project metadata refresh

 * README and installation references now point to **v1.0.1**.
 * Source-folder notes now correctly describe the repository as containing snapshots through `shaders v1.0.1/`.
+(Historical for that release)

 --- older changelog sections below are preserved as original release notes.